AmarisAI/incubator-superset/docs/installation.rst

 can be used to alter the settings Flask itself, as well as Flask extensions like ``flask-wtf``, ``flask-cache``, ``flask-migrate``, and ``flask-appbuilder``.
-Flask App Builder, the web framework used by Superset offers many configuration settings.
+Flask App Builder, the web framework used by Amarisset offers many configuration settings.
 Please consult the `Flask App Builder Documentation
 <http://flask-appbuilder.readthedocs.org/en/latest/config.html>`_
 for more information on how to configure it.